apache/pekko-grpc/docs/src/main/paradox/server/details.md

 ## Accessing request metadata

 By default the generated service interfaces don't provide access to the request metadata, only to the request body (via the RPC method input parameter).
-If your methods require access to the request `Metadata`, you can configure Akka gRPC to generate server "power APIs" that extend the base service interfaces to provide an additional request metadata parameter to each service method.
+If your methods require access to the request  @apidoc[Metadata], you can configure
+Akka gRPC to generate server "power APIs" that extend the base service interfaces to provide an additional request metadata parameter to each service method.
 See the detailed chapters on @ref[sbt](../buildtools/sbt.md), @ref[Gradle](../buildtools/gradle.md) and @ref[Maven](../buildtools/maven.md) for how to set this build option.
 Note that this option doesn't effect the